greg-raven/grus/_posts/2016-08-05-petition-10-steps-to-fix-our-broken-immigration-enforcement-system.md

 ---
 title: 'Petition: 10 steps to fix our broken immigration enforcement system'
-date: '2016-08-05T11:40:50-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'illegal aliens'
+- illegal aliens
 - immigration
-    - 'Representative Paul Cook'
+- Representative Paul Cook
-    - 'Senator Barbara Boxer'
+- Senator Barbara Boxer
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

 I urge you to take legislative steps that strengthen interior enforcement, end policies that encourage illegal immigration and achieve 100% operational control at and in between all ports of entry.